 International Outreach Travel Scholarship

-Eligible candidates include ANA Members who are neurology residents, fellows or junior faculty and are within the first three years from the start date of their first faculty appointment at the time of application.
-Candidates must provide:
+Eligible applicants include ANA members who are neurology residents, fellows or junior faculty who are within the first three years from the start date of their first faculty appointment at the time of application.
+Applicants must provide:

-• A named mentor in the applicant's location of training who is an ANA member with at least Assistant Professor level appointment
+• A letter of recommendation from an ANA mentor with at least an Assistant Professor level appointment.

-• A letter of support from a host institution in a low or middle-income country
+• A letter of support from the host institution in a low or middle-income country.

 • A proposal which includes: